Testing $\Lambda$CDM With Dwarf Galaxy Morphology: Overview of Observational and Simulational Data

-We note that several new ultra-faint candidates have been discovered from the Dark Energy Survey \cite{Drlica-Wagner:2015ufc,0004-637X-805-2-130, 2015AJ....150..150F, 2014SPIE.9149E..0VD, 0004-637X-807-1-50}; however, most have not yet been classified as dwarf spheroidals, and only a limited amount have had spectral observations that successfully resolved a velocity dispersion (see e.g. Refs. \cite{2015ApJ...811...62K,Simon:2015fdw, 2016ApJ...819...53W} for observational results).
+We note that several new ultra-faint candidates have been discovered from the Dark Energy Survey (\cite{Drlica-Wagner:2015ufc,0004-637X-805-2-130, 2015AJ....150..150F, 2014SPIE.9149E..0VD, 0004-637X-807-1-50}); however, most have not yet been classified as dwarf spheroidals, and only a limited amount have had spectral observations that successfully resolved a stellar velocity dispersion (see e.g. Refs. \cite{2015ApJ...811...62K,Simon:2015fdw, 2016ApJ...819...53W} for observational results).
 Furthermore, these ultra-faint dwarfs have stellar masses as low as $\sim 100 M_\odot$, and may not be well represented by the simulations at hand.
 Therefore we will limit our analysis to the well-observed and comparatively massive dwarfs listed in Refs. \cite{2012AJ....144....4M,2018arXiv180606891M} and note that it may be easily extended to new dsphs when higher resolution data and simulations become available.

-To inform properties of dwarf galaxies explicitly sourced by CDM, we use the Feedback in Realistic Environments (FIRE) suite of cosmological simulations \cite{Fitts:2016usl}.
+To inform properties of dwarf galaxies explicitly sourced by CDM, we use the Feedback in Realistic Environments (FIRE) suite of cosmological simulations (\cite{Fitts:2016usl}).
 This set of hydro-intensive simulations contains 15 isolated dark matter halos, 14 of which exhibit star formation.
 The halo masses are set to be of order $10^{10} M_\odot$ at $z=0$, and the stellar masses correspond roughly to the range of observed classical dwarf galaxies, $10^5-10^7 M_\odot$.
 The baryonic particle mass is set at $500 M_\odot$ and the dark matter particle mass is set at $2500 M_\odot$.
-Fig. \ref{obsstats} shows the relationship between stellar mass $M_*$, dynamical mass $M_{dyn}$, and half-light radius $r_{1/2}$ for both the simulated and observed dwarf galaxies.
-As shown, FIRE galaxies appear in good agreement with moderately massive dwarf satellites, but we observe real galaxies at far lower masses, where the simulations are resolution-limited.
-As resolution for hydrodynamic intensive simulations improves, the expectations for properties of low-mass CDM dwarfs will be better characterized.
+Fig. \ref{obsstats} shows the relationship between stellar mass $M_*$, dynamical mass $M_{dyn}$, and {3-D} half-light radius $r_{1/2}$ for both the simulated and observed dwarf galaxies, as well as the explicit distribution of mass-to-light ratios $M_{dyn}/L_*$ for both, all assuming that stellar mass follows light.
+As shown, FIRE galaxies appear in good agreement with moderately massive dwarf satellites, but we observe real galaxies at far lower masses, where the simulations are resolution-limited. {For the same reason, all but one of these simulated galaxies are relatively baryon-rich, that is their mass-to-light ratios are $< 100 M_{\odot}/L_\odot$, although they are also $> 10 M_{\odot}/L_\odot$.} As resolution for hydrodynamic intensive simulations improves, the expectations for properties of low-mass CDM dwarfs will be better characterized, {and direct comparisons to analogous observed galaxies will be made possible.}